 Starting Date: July 1, 2024

-The College of Fine Arts at The University of Utah invites nominations and applications for the position of Chair of the Department of Theatre.
+The College of Fine Arts at the University of Utah, the flagship institution of higher education in the state of Utah, invites nominations and applications for an innovative leader to serve as the next Chair of its Department of Art & Art History.
+This individual will also hold the endowed Mary Lois Wheatley Presidential Chair in Art & Art History.
 The anticipated start date is July 1, 2024.
-Reporting to the Dean of the College of Fine Arts, the Chair is the administrative head of the Department, overseeing its personnel, operations, production season, academic affairs, and strategic direction, while acting as the Department’s representative and advocate within the College, University, and wider community.
+Reporting to the Dean of the College of Fine Arts, the Chair is the administrative head of the Department, overseeing its personnel, operations, finances, curriculum, and strategic direction, and acting as the Department’s representative and advocate within the College, University, and wider community.

-- Terminal degree (MFA and/or PhD) in theatre or a related field.
+- Terminal degree (MFA or PhD) in visual art, graphic design, art history, or a related field.

-- A record of creative or scholarly achievement commensurate with a faculty appointment at the rank of a tenured Associate Professor or Professor, including a body of work that represents a significant contribution to the field; demonstrated excellence in post-secondary teaching; and evidence of an active, ongoing program of creative or scholarly research.
+- A distinguished record of creative or scholarly achievement in the study and/or practice of visual arts and design commensurate with a faculty appointment at the rank of a tenured Associate Professor or Professor, including a body of work that represents a significant contribution to the field; demonstrated excellence in post-secondary teaching; and evidence of an active, ongoing program of creative or scholarly research.